-New Temperature representative can include liaison with external parties on matters relating to the quality management system.
+NOTE The responsibility of a management representative can include liaison with external parties on matters relating to the quality management system.

 5.5.3 Internal communication

 Top management shall ensure that appropriate communication processes are established within the organization and that communication takes place regarding the effectiveness of the quality management system.